masterpulha/cLang/returnVars/README.md

 Goal of the project:

-Learn the basics of Cheat Engine, how to get base address and offset of games Life, Ammo, XP etc.
+Learn the basics of Cheat Engine, how to get the base address and offset of games Life, Ammo, XP etc.

-Learn the basics of how to write a program that manipulate memory from a game.
+Learn the basics of how to write a program that reads and writes memory in a game.

 ------------------------------------------------------------------------------------------------